 Quotes.
 If you quote from a real-life person, book, or film, or especially from the Bible, you’ll want to check your exact wording and reference.
 If you’re paraphrasing, don’t use quotation marks, because the reader expects that with quotation marks comes exact wording.

-You can't skip the research
+You can't skip the research in writing

 I mean, I guess you can.
 But then, expect to pay more for a thorough edit.
 Because your editor will do the research for you.
 So ultimately, the research can’t be skipped.